AppsFlyerSDK/appsflyer-android-adrevenue-sample-app/README.md

 ## Documentation
-You can read more in our Developer Hub for Android [here](https://dev.appsflyer.com/hc/docs/ad-revenue-1)
+Learn more in our [Developer Hub for Android](https://dev.appsflyer.com/hc/docs/ad-revenue-1)

 ## Competability